ClaytonSnell/horiseon-company-project/README.md

 - I was able to learn the basics of html
 - How to put together a basic readme file
-- Attempted to add more specific HTMl elements
+- Added more specific HTMl elements
-- Consolidate css*
 - Learned basics of git, github, and gitlab
 - Added and Id for search-engine-optimazation

 I look forward to continuing to learn different aspects of the course.
 I hope that I was able to correct the required elements and look forward to feedback.
+I thought the css looked redundant and but I couldn't figure out how to consolidate.